finnhem/mywave/README.md

 4. Zoom controls:
    - Use 🔍- and 🔍+ buttons to zoom out/in
-   - Or use mouse wheel over the waveform
+   - Or use mouse wheel over the waveform (hold CTRL)
+   - CTRL+Drag to zoom into a specific region
    - The view centers on cursor when navigating

-## Development
+## Project Structure

-The project structure:
 ```
 mywave/
 ├── apps/